The Book

 Times and trends changed, from neighborhood tracks to monster super BMX events, to freestyle, to halfpipe and street, and back to BMX.
 Fashion, hair, music changed and Rick rode through it all.
 He was just a kid addicted to extreme thrills because of an over productive rad gland.
 Most of us can relate.

-You’re not going the traditional publishing route.
+You’re not going with a big time traditional publisher?

 Will Rick be there signing autographs?